Sharon L. Gaber, Ph.D., is the fifth chancellor of the University of North Carolina at Charlotte.

 - UNC Charlotte maintains a particular commitment to addressing the cultural, economic, educational, environmental, health and social needs of the greater Charlotte region.

-- With a student population of nearly 30,000 (a 33% increase in enrollment since 2009), it is the fastest-growing — and third-largest — institution in the 17-member University of North Carolina System.
-Its diverse student body, 34% of whom are first-generation college students, comes from 49 states and 96 countries.
+- With a student population of more than 30,000 (a 30% increase in enrollment since 2008), it is the third-largest institution in the 17-member University of North Carolina System.
+Its diverse student body, 34% of whom are first-generation college students, comes from 49 states and 108 countries.

 - An academic with a background in city and regional planning, Gaber was named by Education Dive one of five higher education leaders to watch in 2018 and beyond.